aws/s2n-tls/pq-crypto/README.md

 s2n uses the reference implementation to ensure maximum comparability and ease of review.
 The known answer tests are [here](https://github.com/awslabs/s2n/blob/master/tests/unit/s2n_sike_p503_kat_test.c) and use the known answer file from the SIKEp503 round 1 submission.

+## BIKE (Bit Flipping Key Encapsulation)
+The code in the pq-crypto/bike directory was taken from the [additional implementation](https://bikesuite.org/files/round2/add-impl/Additional_Implementation.2019.03.30.zip). s2n uses the "additional implementation" which ensures constant time primitives, does not use any external libraries besides libcrypto, and does not depend on any specific hardware instructions to ensure maximum comparability and ease of review.
+The known answer tests are [here](https://github.com/awslabs/s2n/blob/master/tests/unit/s2n_bike1_l1_kat_test.c) and use the BIKE1_L1.const.kat from the above Additional_Implementation.2019.03.30.zip.